mautic/developer-documentation-new/docs/plugins/mvc.rst

      - Required
      - Type
      - Description
-   * - contentTemplate
+   * - ``contentTemplate``
      - REQUIRED
      - string
      - Defines the view template to load.
 This should be in view notation of ``BundleName:ViewName:template.html.php``.
-Refer to views for more info.
+Refer to :ref:`Views` for more info.
-   * - viewParameters
+   * - ``viewParameters``
      - OPTIONAL
      - array
      - Array of variables with values made available to the template.
-Each key will be a variable available to the template.
+Each key becomes a variable available to the template.
-   * - passthroughVars
+   * - ``passthroughVars``
      - OPTIONAL
      - array
-     - Array of variables returned as part of the ajax response used by Mautic and/or the plugin’s onLoad JS callback.
+     - Array of variables returned as part of the AJAX response used by Mautic and/or the Plugin’s onLoad JS callback.

-Due to the use of ajax, there are some elements of the ``passthroughVars`` array that Mautic will use internally to manipulate the user interface.
+Due to the use of AJAX, Mautic uses some elements of the ``passthroughVars`` array to manipulate the user interface.

-For responses that include main content (i.e., routes a user would click to), you should set at least ``activeLink`` and ``route``.
+For responses that include main content (for example, routes a user would click to), you should set at least ``activeLink`` and ``route``.

 .. list-table:: Common passthroughVars
    :widths: 20 10 10 60